NLipatov/TunGo/Readme.md

 ```bash
 docker run -it --device=/dev/net/tun --cap-add=NET_ADMIN -p 8080:8080 nlipatov/tungo:tungo-server
 ```
-NOTE: This container has no ED25519 kets in it's server conf.json, so new pair will be generated.
+NOTE: This container has no ED25519 keys in its server conf.json, so new pair will be generated.

 ### Connect as a Client